learningequality/studio/.github/pull_request_template.md

 PR process:

-- [ ] PR has the correct target branch and milestone
-- [ ] PR has 'needs review' or 'work-in-progress' label
-- [ ] If PR is ready for review, a reviewer has been added.
-(Don't use 'Assignees')
 - [ ] If this is an important user-facing change, PR or related issue the `CHANGELOG` label been added to this PR.
 Note: items with this label will be added to the [CHANGELOG](https://github.com/learningequality/studio/blob/master/CHANGELOG.md) at a later time
 - [ ] If this includes an internal dependency change, a link to the diff is provided
 - [ ] The `docs` label has been added if this introduces a change that needs to be updated in the [user docs](https://kolibri-studio.readthedocs.io/en/latest/index.html)?